Blockchain-and-FL/Sparrow/RQ3/readme.md

 # RQ3: Extensibility of Sparrow
-This repository presents the extensibility evaluation of Sparrow, showcasing its adaptability in modeling diverse LCs compared to selected baselines, such as CML and TA-SPESC.
-This evaluation is crucial for demonstrating Sparrow's capability to handle the dynamic growth of contract types and numbers effectively.

 We assess the extensibility of Sparrow by comparing it with CML and TA-SPESC based on their functions and performance.
 Our analysis includes three types of LCs: **purchase contracts**, **auction contracts**, and **rent contracts**, categorized into three complexity levels: **simple**, **regular**, and **complex**.
 The complexity levels vary, with the regular level introducing property rights and fundamental breach of contract clauses, while the complex level adds diverse functional roles and intricate resolution clauses.

 ## Function Comparison